ShadowAlzazel/OdysseyDataPack/README.md

 # CREDITS

+WORLDGEN:

-Original Terrain for Edge heavily inspired by Shattered Lands https://modrinth.com/datapack/shattered-lands by DevuProjects New Base Terrain inspired by Snapshot Potato (24w14potato)
+-Huge thanks to @Unnecessarymb for magic numbers and custom density -Original Idea for Edge heavily inspired by Shattered Lands https://modrinth.com/datapack/shattered-lands by DevuProjects -New Base Terrain inspired by Snapshot Potato (24w14potato)

 MUSIC: